Cuba City, Wisconsin

-Cuba City is a city in Grant County and Lafayette County in the U.S. state of Wisconsin.
+Cuba City is a city in Grant and Lafayette counties in the U.S. state of Wisconsin.
 The population was 2,138 at the 2020 census.
 Of this, 1,890 were in Grant County, and 248 were in Lafayette County.
 The city is nicknamed "The City of Presidents" because of the presidential banners displayed along the city's Main Street.

 History

 The history of the city began in 1836, when John Amie Merle and Mathais Comstock purchased 160 acres of land from the American Government in Grant County.
 The first structure in the community was erected in 1846 by Jack Deboard.
 Deboard is considered the first settler in Cuba City.

 The name "Yuba City" was finally picked after a dispute about the name of the new village, but after discovering another location had already been given that name, a new name, "Cuba City," was selected.

 The community incorporated as a village in Grant County only in 1894.
 The village incorporated as a city in 1925 and annexed into Lafayette County between 1960 and 1970.